 - Domestic appliances – e.g. fridges.

-We have made lots of gas assist injection molding project, Like door handles, power tool handles, etc, we are very good at with gas assist injection molding troubleshooting, if you have a project that needs gas assist injection molding, you are welcome to send us an email.
+We have made lots of gas assisted injection molding project, Like door handles, power tool handles, etc. We are very good at with gas assist injection molding troubleshooting, if you have a project that needs gas assist injection molding, you are welcome to send us an email.